Reactions to the United States diplomatic cables leak: Politicians

 Number 5: Which has resulted in the greatest number of deaths: lying us into war or Wikileaks revelations or the release of the Pentagon Papers?
 Number 6: If Assange can be convicted of a crime for publishing information that he did not steal, what does this say about the future of the first amendment and the independence of the internet?

-Regarding the accusations of treason, he called the desire to charge Assange, an Australian citizen, for treason "wild,", but also asked the general question:
+Regarding the accusations of treason, he called the desire to charge Assange, an Australian citizen, for treason "wild", but also asked the general question:

 Number 8: Is there not a huge difference between releasing secret information to help the enemy in a time of declared war, which is treason, and the releasing of information to expose our government lies that promote secret wars, death and corruption?

 British Prime Minister David Cameron said the list was damaging to the national security of both his country and the United States, "and elsewhere".

 Chair of the Intelligence and Security Committee Malcolm Rifkind criticized the leaks on the grounds that the leaking of genuine secrets undermines the trust between diplomats required for diplomatic negotiations.

 Australian Prime Minister Julia Gillard branded WikiLeaks as "grossly irresponsible", arguing that a submarine cable link to Australia from the United States that included the details of critical infrastructure "would not be on Wikileaks if an illegal act hadn't taken place."

-Brazilian President Luiz Inacio Lula da Silva, expressed his "solidarity" with Assange following Assange's 2010 arrest in the United Kingdom.
+Brazilian President Luiz Inácio Lula da Silva, expressed his "solidarity" with Assange following Assange's 2010 arrest in the United Kingdom.
 He criticised the arrest of Julian Assange as "an attack on freedom of expression".